Skip to main content

 Treat your proof dashboard as an evidence file, not a motivation file.
 Review it before proposals, renewal conversations, and any call where you need to explain your value clearly.

 Keep inputs narrow and verifiable: outcome notes, client emails, testimonial screenshots, links to shipped work, before-and-after metrics, and a short note on what you specifically did.
-If a result needs a benchmark, label it directly: "Add current benchmark after verification."
+If a result depends on a benchmark, note that the benchmark must be verified against current evidence before use.

 Use a cadence you will actually keep, such as before sales activity and during a recurring admin block.
 Decision trigger: when you think "I might be overcharging" or "I might be more advanced than I am," check the evidence first.
 If you only learned a new tool or rule set a few days ago and can explain about 10 to 15 sentences, tag it as early familiarity, not marketable expertise.